Same-sex marriage in Hawaii: Civil unions

-Jackson case (2012–2014)
+Jackson case

-On December 7, 2011, a same-sex couple filed suit in U.S. district court to obtain marriage licenses in Hawaii, which at that time denied licenses to such couples.
-The state's denial was based on its marriage laws: Article 1 § 23 of the Hawaii Constitution, which leaves any decision on same-sex marriage to the Hawaii State Legislature, along with (since repealed) HRS § 572-1, which defined marriage only "between a man and a woman."
+On December 7, 2011, a same-sex couple filed suit in the U.S. District Court for the District of Hawaii to obtain a marriage license in Hawaii.
+The state's denial was based on its marriage laws: Article 1 of the Hawaii Constitution, which left any decision on same-sex marriage to the Hawaii State Legislature, along with the statute that defined marriage only "between a man and a woman".
 The initial suit was styled Jackson v.
 Abercrombie, after first-named plaintiff Natasha Jackson and first-named defendant Governor Neil Abercrombie.
 On January 27, 2012, an amended complaint added plaintiff Gary Bradley, a partner in a same-sex civil union, who wanted to marry but thought it futile to apply.
-The plaintiffs argued that the marriage laws violated the Due Process Clause and Equal Protection Clause of the U.S. Constitution.
+The plaintiffs argued that the marriage laws violated the Due Process and Equal Protection clauses of the U.S. Constitution.
 Governor Abercrombie agreed with the plaintiffs that the ban violated both clauses of the U.S. Constitution, but the state's Director of Health, Loretta Fuddy, was allowed to defend the ban.

-In an order issued on August 8, 2012, U.S. District Court Judge Alan Kay rejected the plaintiffs' claims and granted defendants' motion for summary judgment, upholding Hawaii's ban on same-sex marriage.
+In an order issued on August 8, 2012, U.S. District Court Judge Alan Kay rejected the plaintiffs' claims and granted the defendants' motion for summary judgment, upholding Hawaii's ban on same-sex marriage.
 Judge Kay's ruling became the first court decision to cite the "New Family Structure" research of Mark Regnerus, research discredited by the American Sociological Association as well as thoroughly rejected by the U.S. District Court for the Northern District of California during the Hollingsworth v.
 Perry trial.

 The plaintiffs in Jackson appealed Judge Kay's ruling to the Ninth Circuit Court of Appeals, now restyled as Jackson v.
 Fuddy.
 The appeal was initially scheduled to be heard on a parallel track with a similar Nevada case before the same court, Sevcik v.
 Sandoval, until both cases were placed on hold, pending Supreme Court decisions in two other same-sex marriage cases, Hollingsworth v.
 Perry and United States v.
 Windsor.
 Those cases were resolved on June 26, 2013, and on November 13, Hawaii enacted the Hawaii Marriage Equality Act, ending its ban on same-sex marriage.
 Despite that legislation, the plaintiffs did not withdraw their suit as moot, but pressed their appeal seeking to have the lower court's order overturned.
 The Ninth Circuit heard oral arguments on September 8, 2014, along with Sevcik and another related case, Latta v.
 Otter, before Judges Stephen Reinhardt, Ronald M. Gould, and Marsha Berzon.
 The Ninth Circuit announced on October 10, 2014 that it had dismissed the case as moot because of Hawaii's legalization of same-sex marriage and voided the district court's decision.